lliu1871/PhyEd/index.markdown

       <a href="https://teach.phylolab.net/course">
         <div class="text-center"><i class="material-icons" style="font-size:120px;color:orange;">sort</i></div>
       </a>
-      <p>Course: You’ll find this post in your _posts directory.
+      <p><span style="color:orange;font-size:20px">Course</span>: You’ll find this post in your _posts directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways,...You’ll find this post in your _posts directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways,...You’ll find this post in your _posts directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways,...</p>
     </div>
     <div class="col-sm-4">
       <a href="https://teach.phylolab.net/course">
         <div class="text-center"><i class="material-icons" style="font-size:120px;color:orange;">key</i></div>
       </a>
-      <p>Code: You’ll find this post in your _posts directory.
+      <p><span style="color:orange;font-size:20px">Code</span>: You’ll find this post in your _posts directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways,...You’ll find this post in your _posts directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways,...You’ll find this post in your _posts directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways,...</p>
     </div>
     <div class="col-sm-4">
       <a href="https://teach.phylolab.net/course">
         <div class="text-center"><i class="material-icons" style="font-size:120px;color:orange;">autorenew</i></div>
       </a>
-      <p>Presentation: You’ll find this post in your _posts directory.
+      <p><span style="color:orange;font-size:20px">Presentation</span>: You’ll find this post in your _posts directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways,...You’ll find this post in your _posts directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways,...You’ll find this post in your _posts directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways,...</p>
     </div>
   </div>
 </div>